fzyzcjy/flutter_smooth/website/docs/design/infra/brake.md

 Now comes the solution in the third row of the figure.

-Remark: The empty space around 2.0-2.5 is there, because there are some extra things to do by Flutter between two frames.
-However, it does not matter as long as such extra thing do not occupy about 16ms.

 When the event occurs, we realize it and triggers a brake.
 When doing so, the build and layout of the main tree will halt as fast as possible, by putting a placeholder widget instead of doing the real (and heavy) build or layout.
 Therefore, the main janky frame is quickly halted, and now there is a chance for ListView to handle the event, since its RenderObject is now non-dirty and we are in a normal between-frame event handling stage.
 After the event is handled (and other between-frame things are done), the next frame is started immediately.
 As long as it is started before 2.9 in the figure (i.e. have a few milliseconds before deadline), we can trigger a preempt render, so no jank will happen.

+Remark: The empty space around 2.0-2.5 in the figure is because, there are some extra things to do by Flutter between two frames.
+However, it does not matter as long as such extra thing do not occupy about 16ms.

 ### Details